open-telemetry/opentelemetry-specification/specification/api-metrics.md

 A metric `Descriptor` is a structural description of the instrument itself, including its name and various options.
 Instruments may be annotated with with specific `Units` and a description, for the purpose of self-documentation.
-Instruments support an option to be disabled by default, which implies to the SDK that a particular metric should be explicitly enabled, otherwise these instruments are turned "off" by the default configuration).

 Metric instruments are constructed independently of the SDK.
 They are "pure" API objects, in this sense, able to be used by more than one active `Meter` implementation.

+#### Disabled option

+Instruments support a `Disabled` option.
+Metric instruments configured with `Disabled: True` are considered "off" unless explicitly requested via SDK configuration.
+Unless the SDK is otherwise configured to enable a disabled metric, operations on these instruments will be treated as no-ops.

+Metric instruments are enabled by default (i.e., have `Disabled: False`).

 ### Handles and LabelSets